cybergarage/go-job/doc/extension-guide.md

 <div class="sect3">

-#### Special Arguments for Executor
+#### Auto-Injected for Executor

 <div class="paragraph">

-Executor functions can use special arguments to easily access job context, manager, worker, and instance information.
+Executor functions can use special auto-injected to easily access job context, manager, worker, and instance information.
 This makes it simple to control job execution, handle cancellation and timeout, and access useful metadata.

 </div>